MarkBind/markbind/docs/userGuide/contentAuthoring.md

 </footer>
 ```

-After which, you must specify the file within a page's [front matter](#front-matter)'s `footer` attribute to render the footer.
+After which, you must specify the file within a page's [front matter](#front-matter) `footer` attribute to render the footer.

 ```html
 <!-- In the page that you want to include a footer -->